 “You always want a great sun hat to shield yourself from the sun’s rays.
 UPF [sun protective] clothing is another area where I don’t believe people have to compromise their style to stay safe.
 Retailers like Lilly Pulitzer and Athleta both have lines with UPF.
 And sunnies are also a must— just make sure they have 100 percent UV protection.”

 “I recommend skincare with the antioxidants vitamin C and green tea.
 The term ‘antioxidants’ tends to be confusing, but the easiest way to think about what vitamin C and green tea do for your skin is this: It’s like putting lemon juice on an apple.
 It’s slowing the oxidation process.
 In simple terms, it stops your skin from shriveling up and turning brown over time.”

 “Each time someone is exposed to the sun, it counts—whether you are trying to get a tan or simply doing anything outside.
 Time of day matters, so try and do outdoor activities earlier or later in the day for less sun exposure.
 I’m also a gigantic fan of sunprotective clothing.

-BEACH PHOTO BY ALEXEY KUZMA/STOCKSY; TARA NAYAK HEADSHOT BY RACHEL LIU PHOTOGRAPHY; ALEKSANDRA AMBROZY HEADSHOT BY LAURA EATON; ELIZABETH JONES
+Photography by: BEACH PHOTO BY ALEXEY KUZMA/STOCKSY; TARA NAYAK HEADSHOT BY RACHEL LIU PHOTOGRAPHY; ALEKSANDRA AMBROZY HEADSHOT BY LAURA EATON; ELIZABETH JONES